 RØDECaster Pro 2: Best Podcast Interface for 4-Person Shows

-The RØDECaster Pro 2 is a newer podcast interface that was released in 2022.
-It offers all the bells and whistles you might want from a multi-function podcast interface, including Bluetooth connectivity, Revolution Preamps, adjustable sound pads, and a quad-core audio engine.
+The RØDECaster Pro 2 was released in 2022.
+It’s a multi-function podcast interface with Bluetooth connectivity, Revolution Preamps, adjustable sound pads, and a quad-core audio engine.

-However, you should also know the RØDECaster Pro 2 is the most expensive interface on this list.
-Prices start at $699.99 — and that’s not including microphones, headphones, or editing software.
+It’s also the most expensive interface on this list.
+Prices start at $699.99, not including microphones, headphones, or editing software.

 RØDECaster Pro 2 features